 Steadily growing since its inception, the Vancouver Cherry Blossom Festival comprises a wide array of events, most of which are free.

-VCBF 2013 kicks off with a free day of fun in downtown Vancouver, where festivities include cooking demos, Umbrella Dance lessons, and a free outdoor music concert.
+VCBF 2014 kicks off with a free day of fun in downtown Vancouver, where festivities include dance and theatrical performances, and a free outdoor music concert.

 Everyone can enjoy touring Vancouver's cherry blossoms for free, using VCFB's Blooming Now and Cherry Viewing Map to plan a bike trip or walking/driving tour.